aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/working-with-document/convert-between-measurement-units/_index.md

 The **ConvertUtil** class is especially useful when setting various page properties because, for instance, inches are more common measurement units than points.

-The following code example shows how to specify page properties in inches:
+The following code example demonstrates how to specify page properties in inches:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-programming_documents-document-ConvertBetweenMeasurementUnits-ConvertBetweenMeasurementUnits.java" >}}